UFUG2601-CPP-Programming/Lab/lab01/README.md

 3. Use File Explorer (on the left) to open the directory and finish tasks in different files.

+(DONT COPY & PASTE and PAY ATTENTION TO THE TYPOS IN THE TEMPLATE)
 ## Task 1: Integer Numbers and Floating-point Numbers

 ### Task 1.1 Define and Print a Number i.e. `int`